Click to toggle navigation menu.

 No controls / weak posture+30% to +100% or declinedHigh-risk designation

-The math matters: a $20,000 annual premium for a mid-market company with weak controls could drop to $13,000–$15,000 with documented MFA, EDR, and backup hygiene in place.
+A $20,000 annual premium for a mid-market company with weak controls could drop to $13,000 to $15,000 with documented MFA, EDR, and immutable backup hygiene in place.
 The cost of implementing those controls often pays for itself in the first renewal cycle.

-What’s changed in 2026: Underwriters are no longer accepting self-attestation on critical controls.
-Screenshots, exports from your RMM/PSA, and third-party verification are increasingly required.
-If you can’t document your controls quickly, expect sublimits, exclusions, or higher rates — regardless of what your application says.
+What has changed in 2026: underwriters are no longer accepting self-attestation on critical controls.
+Screenshots, exports from your RMM or PSA, and third-party verification are increasingly required.
+If you cannot document your controls quickly, expect sublimits, exclusions, or higher rates regardless of what your application says.

 Current Market Conditions: Is Now a Good Time to Buy or Renew?

-The implication: if you haven’t benchmarked your coverage against current market pricing in the last 12 months, you are likely overpaying.
-Blindly renewing a policy written two or three years ago — when rates were at their peak — is one of the most common and preventable budget mistakes we see.
+If you have not benchmarked your coverage against current market pricing in the last 12 months, you are likely overpaying.
+Blindly renewing a policy written at 2022 peak rates is one of the most common and preventable budget mistakes we see.
+For renewal prep, see our Cyber Insurance Renewal Checklist.

 What Does Cyber Insurance Actually Cover?

-Understanding what you’re paying for is as important as understanding what it costs.
-A well-structured cyber policy covers two categories of exposure:
+Understanding what you are paying for is as important as understanding what it costs.
+A well-structured cyber policy covers two categories of exposure.

 First-Party Coverage (Your Own Losses)

-Forensic investigation and incident response costs, data recovery and system restoration, business interruption and lost revenue during downtime, ransomware extortion payments (where permitted by law), crisis communications and PR management, and regulatory fines and penalties (where insurable).
+First-party coverage pays for your own costs following an incident: forensic investigation and incident response, data recovery and system restoration, business interruption and lost revenue during downtime, ransomware extortion payments where permitted by law, crisis communications and public relations management, and regulatory fines and penalties where insurable under state law.

 Frequently Asked Questions